-Heal rashes, treat depression and reduce indigestion with these medicinal plants you can grow at home.
+Heal rashes, treat depression and reduce indigestion with your very own at-home healing garden.

 Sage is a perennial.
 Sage’s genus name, Salvia, means “to heal,” reflecting its early use as a medicinal plant, rather than a culinary herb.

 Medicinal uses of sage: Mouth and throat inflammations.

 Consider adding these healing herbs and spices to your next meal.